Momentum Capital’s clean technology participations

 Momentum Capital has several participations in this industry, including:

 CEG is a company that generates sustainable energy based on biomass using torrefaction technology.
 To this end the company intends to leverage the intellectual property, know-how and production facility to be housed in its new facility in Derby, Great Britain, currently under construction.
 At this facility CEG will both generate green energy and convert biomass into biocoal.
-This biocoal is a product that allows conventional coal-fired power stations to produce clean energy and to reduce their fossil fuel-based CO2 emissions, or replace lower energy wood pallets for heating installations with higher energy biocoal pallets.
+This biocoal is a product that allows conventional coal-fired power stations to produce clean energy and to reduce their fossil fuel-based CO2 emissions, or replace lower energy wood pellets for heating installations with higher energy biocoal pellets.

 CEG is headed by Erik Huis.